AntoineGanne/AntoineGanne/README.md

 Let's make the world a better place for everyone.

-Freshly graduated from Polytech Lyon to become a software engineer!
+Freshly graduated from Polytech Lyon.
+I'm now a software engineer!

 Currently looking for a job.
 Do you think I would fit in your team? ✨